andrea-s-hoffman/shoe-circus-warmup/README.md

 - **User Log In**: Allow the user to "log in" with a username and password.
 Store this in local storage.
 - **Checkout Feature**: Implement a fake checkout that asks for the users shipping and billing information.
 Produce a reciept for them.
 - **Warehouse Quantity**: Include a quantity on the products array and functionality so that they might "sell out" if too many of one item are added to the user's cart.
+- ...find ways to break it!!!
+And then fix those bugs.